DinaKlim/OD_RL_notes/RL_notes/11_Blind_river/readme.md

 The four spatially separated parts of the DRG are:

-The Afrikander Lease Area, which forms a displacement of approximately 7 km, The Dominion Reef Area, a quasi-synclinal structure that dips to the southwest, The Vlakfontein Area, which is almost entirely covered by lavas,
+* The Afrikander Lease Area, which forms a displacement of approximately 7 km,
+* The Dominion Reef Area, a quasi-synclinal structure that dips to the southwest,
+* The Vlakfontein Area, which is almost entirely covered by lavas of the Ventersdorp Supergroup, so that only two narrow units are exposed, and
+* The basal sediments in the Ottosdal area.

+The DRG can be lithologically divided into three parts:

+The 90 m thick basal sediments, consisting of conglomerates, arkoses, and quartzites, with subordinate shale bands.
+A 650 m thick middle formation of andesitic lava flows with interbedded tuff and shales.
+1500 m thick rhyolites and dacites, with interbedded tuff layers, shales, and breccias.

+The two zones of the conglomerate, which contain the main amounts of gold, are divided into the Upper and Lower Reef, the primary carriers of gold and uranium.
+The conglomerate bands are differently well sorted.
+The Lower Reef, 0–40 m thick, contains the lenticular, well-sorted sandstone conglomerates, which form the maingold content.
+At the observation horizon, the best concentrations of heavy minerals, including uraninite, are observed.

+The following minerals are noted:

+Radioactive Minerals: Th-uraninite, thorite, monazite, betafite, euxenite, leucoxene, and zircon.

+Sulfides: Pyrite, marcasite, galena, chalcopyrite, covellite, sphalerite, cobaltite, linnaeite, arsenopyrite.

+Native elements: Gold.

+Silicates: Garnet, pyroxene, epidote, sphene, biotite, chlorite, sericite.

+## Literature:

+Paul Ramdohr, Die Erzminerale und ihre Verwachsungen, 1950, Springer-Verlag.